 Your students probably already know the story of Chester Raccoon and the family secret his mother shares to give her son the reassurance he needs to confront the first day of school.
 A teacher favorite, The Kissing Hand is one of the best books teachers can use to help their new students settle in and make the first day of kindergarten a little less scary.

 To get the most out of Chester’s story, it’s important to engage your kids in a few fun activities after reading.
-Here are 3 classroom activities to help you prepare your kids for all the fun and learning you have in store for them this school year!
+Here are three classroom activities to help you prepare your kids for all the fun and learning you have in store for them this school year!

 Chester Scavenger Hunt

 Racoons are the ultimate suburban scavengers.
 That’s why a Chester Scavenger Hunt is the perfect way to help your students get to know their classroom on the first day of school.
 Before reading, place hearts on important features of your classroom like the hand-washing station, aquarium, library, etc. In small groups, lead students on the scavenger hunt, introducing them to all the areas of their new classroom.
-Place a heart on their hands once they complete their journey.

 Raccoon Reassurances and “Hand-y” Love Magnets